caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 # Software versions

-This book was rendered from the source code on $Mon Apr 25 04:07:39 PM 2022$ with the following R package versions.
+This book was rendered from the source code on $Mon Aug 22 07:31:58 PM 2022$ with the following R package versions.

 ```
-R version 4.1.3 (2022-03-10)
+R version 4.2.1 (2022-06-23)
 Platform: x86_64-pc-linux-gnu (64-bit)
 Running under: Ubuntu 20.04.4 LTS